← Back

 MC1085672 (Updated) Microsoft Copilot in PowerPoint: Reference a Microsoft Teams meeting when creating a presentation with Copilot

-(Updated) Microsoft Copilot in PowerPoint: Reference a Microsoft Teams meeting when creating a presentation with Copilot Copilot in PowerPoint will let users reference Teams meetings when creating presentations, rolling out mid to late January 2026 for Windows, Mac, and web. ...Roadmap ID 492980 (web) [When this will happen:] General.
+(Updated) Microsoft Copilot in PowerPoint: Reference a Microsoft Teams meeting when creating a presentation with Copilot Microsoft will not proceed with the Copilot feature allowing PowerPoint users to reference Teams meetings when creating presentations.
+Updated January 23, 2026: We are no longer moving forward with this feature.
+We apologize.

 Details